-The Bixbi is a well-crafted beauty, but its narrow handlebars make it less than ideal for larger-framed toddlers.
+The Bixbi is a well-crafted beauty, but its narrow handlebars make it less ideal for larger-framed toddlers.

-Recommendation: Highly Recommended
+RATING: Highly Recommended

-Seat Height: 13.8" – 18.9"
+SEAT HEIGHT: 13.8" – 18.9"

-Weight: 7.4 lb.
+WEIGHT: 7.4 lb.

 If your stable is full of saddles and chains, but not a single horse, then the Bixbi balance bike is for you.
-No “Huffy-esque” plastic toy bike parts here, from the painted alloy rims to the integrated threadless headset, the Bixbi’s Route 12 is pure bike, but in miniature form.
+No “Huffy-esque” plastic toy bike parts here, from the painted alloy rims to the integrated threadless headset, the Bixbi’s Route 12 is a pure bike, but in miniature form.
 Destined to be a mantlepiece in your garage (or house!) once your child moves on, the Bixbi is sure to be an integral part of your biking family for years to come.

 Bixbi’s New Color Lineup

 Straight out of the box, the Bixbi oozes class and quality.
 Weighing a mere 7.4 lb., the Bixbi is the lightest all-metal bike on the market.
 Deceiving the eye, the alloy frame and adult-size components of the Bixbi look heavy, yet the bike feels as light as a feather.
 The paint on the Bixbi is equally impressive.
-Available in five stunning colors, Frost, Tangerine, Aqua, Celeste and Orchid, each is appealing as a cold snow cone on a hot summers day.
+Available in five stunning colors, Frost, Tangerine, Aqua, Celeste, and Orchid, each is appealing as a cold snow cone on a hot summers day.
 Optional customization of your child’s name and either flames or flowers (both shown below) is also available for $40.
 While not yet available through their website, the customization is still available by contacting Bixbi directly.